johannschopplich/nuxt-api-party/docs/essentials/data-fetching-methods.md

 # Data Fetching Methods

-Nuxt API Party provides two distinct approaches to fetch data from your APIs.
-Understanding when to use each method will help you build more efficient and maintainable applications.
+Nuxt API Party provides two approaches to fetch data from your APIs.
+Understanding when to use each method helps you build more efficient and maintainable applications.

 ::: tip
 The generated composables follow the exact same patterns as Nuxt's native `useFetch` and `$fetch`.
 If you are familiar with Nuxt data fetching, you already know how to use Nuxt API Party!